Conference Theme & Audience

 - customer service managers

-- policy analysts
+- policy managers and analysts

 - financial industry

-Why you should attend the conference:
+Why you should have attended

 - This was an international event, focusing on sharing thought leadership and practical experience around using digital identity and privacy in a connected world.